 Knee pain is one of the most agonizing experiences anyone can go through.
 It makes life extremely hard and unbearable as the pain can impact your mobility in a negative way.
-Traditional knee replacement procedures involve the use of an artificial joint to remove the damaged tissue.
+Traditional knee replacement procedures, such as the ones provided by the Texas Joint Institute, involve the use of an artificial joint to remove the damaged tissue.
 Robotic-assisted knee replacement, on the other hand, is performed using a robotic arm.

 That being said, here’s what you should know about robotic-assisted knee replacement: